thorsten/phpMyFAQ/README.md

 #### Dockerfile

-The Dockerfile provided in this repo only build an environment to run any release it's for development purpose.
-It does not contain any code as the phpmyfaq folder is meant to be mounted as the `/var/www/html` folder in the container.
+The Dockerfile provided in this repo only builds an environment to run any release for development purpose.
+It does not contain any code
+as the phpmyfaq folder is meant to be mounted as the `/var/www/html` folder in the container.

 #### docker-compose.yml